-We were really tired after hiking Mt.
-Fuji but we got in a nap at a hotel in Mishima and found this great teriyaki place for dinner.
+I was really tired after hiking Mt.
+Fuji but got in a nap at a hotel in Mishima and found this great teriyaki place for dinner.

-This is their attempt at writing out an english menu for us.
+This is their attempt at writing out an English menu.

 One of my favorite manhole covers!

-Ajiro Station where our host for the Atami Red House that we booked picked us up at
+Ajiro Station where our host for the Atami Red House that I booked picked us up at

 (more than a few times!)

-Our only traditional guestroom we stayed in at Atami Red House.
+The only traditional guestroom I stayed in at Atami Red House.
 It was a lovely spot.

 Oh the slippers!
 The main ones had little dogs, then there were slippers for the toilet too,

-Our hosts took us and another guest for a drive along the sites.
-This is Ajiro's public Beach.
+Our hosts took me and another guest for a drive along the sites.
+We went to Ajiro's public Beach.

 Atami castle allowed photos of the armor and helmets, which are just beautiful.